 Every recruiter wants to know whether you’ve decided to apply because you’re familiar with the company or because their job advert was the first thing you saw this morning.

 So – show that you’ve researched the company and are aware of its strengths, weaknesses, and potential problems.
+To make your cover letter even better, tie in your skills with what the company needs.

 In addition, you can also share how your Computer Science skills can add value to the team.